The Pancreas

 The pancreas is typically divided into five parts:

-• Uncinate process – a projection arising from the lower part of the head and extending medially to lie beneath the body of the pancreas.
+• Uncinate process – a hook-like projection from the lower part of the head, extending medially to lie beneath the body of the pancreas.
 It lies posterior to the superior mesenteric vessels.

-• Body – centrally located, crossing the midline of the human body to lie behind the stomach and to the left of the superior mesenteric vessels.
+• Body – the central portion, crossing the midline and lying posterior to the stomach and to the left of the superior mesenteric vessels.

-• Tail – the left end of the pancreas that lies within close proximity to the hilum of the spleen.
-It is contained within the splenorenal ligament with the splenic vessels.
-This is the only part of the pancreas that is intraperitoneal.
+• Tail – the left-most part, which lies in close proximity to the splenic hilum.
+It is the only intraperitoneal part of the pancreas, contained within the splenorenal ligament along with the splenic vessels.

 Duct System